 Leymah Gbowee, 2011 Nobel Peace Laureate

 EMU alumna Leymah Gbowee was one of three women jointly awarded the 2011 Nobel Peace Prize in 2011.1 She shares the prize with Liberian President Ellen Johnson Sirleaf and women’s rights activist Tawakkul Karman of Yemen.

 Leymah received the Nobel Prize for her work in organizing a peace movement to end the Second Liberian Civil War.
-She has become famous across the globe for mobilizing women.2 See photos and videos from her events on campus during Homecoming and Family Weekend 2011, when she was named “Alumna of the Year.”
+She has become famous across the globe for mobilizing women.2 See videos from her events on campus during Homecoming and Family Weekend 2011, when she was named “Alumna of the Year.”
 While on campus she exhorted community members to consider how each could use his or her “personal tragedy to impact your community.”